awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

 ## Step 1: Configure the AWS CLI and Git for an AccountB user to access the repository in AccountA<a name="cross-account-configure-credentials"></a>

-You cannot use SSH keys or Git credentials to access repositories in another AWS account\.
+You cannot use SSH keys or Git credentials to access repositories in another Amazon Web Services account\.
 AccountB users must configure their computers to use either git\-remote\-codecommit \(recommended\) or the credential helper to access the shared CodeCommit repository in AccountA\.
 However, you can continue to use SSH keys or Git credentials when accessing repositories in AccountB\.

 Follow these steps to configure access using git\-remote\-codecommit\.
 If you have not already installed git\-remote\-codecommit, download it from [git\-remote\-codecommit ](https://pypi.org/project/git-remote-codecommit/)on the Python Package Index website\.<a name="cross-account-configure-cli-git"></a>